Malocclusion

 Deep Bite

-A deep bite is a more severe form of overbite where the upper front teeth excessively cover the lower front teeth, sometimes causing the lower teeth to contact the roof of the mouth.
-This can lead to tooth wear, gum irritation, and discomfort when biting.
-Treatment focuses on opening the bite and balancing how the teeth come together.
+A deep bite is a more severe form of overbite where the upper front teeth excessively cover the lower front teeth, sometimes far enough that the lower teeth contact the roof of the mouth behind the upper teeth.
+It often develops when the back teeth are too short, the front teeth have over erupted, or the lower jaw is smaller than the upper jaw.

 Edge to Edge Bite

 An off center bite, also called a midline shift, means the center of your upper teeth does not line up with the center of your lower teeth.
-You might notice your smile looks slightly shifted to one side or your bite feels uneven.
-This can happen from crowding, missing teeth, early tooth loss, or the jaw shifting to avoid uncomfortable contact.
-Orthodontic treatment can help guide the teeth and bite back into a more balanced, centered position.
+You might notice your smile looks slightly shifted to one side or your bite feels uneven when you close your mouth.
+This can happen from crowding, missing teeth, early tooth loss, or the jaw drifting to avoid an uncomfortable contact point.

 Jaw Shifting or Clicking

-Jaw shifting or clicking can happen when the jaw joint, also known as the temporomandibular joint, and the way your teeth come together are not working smoothly.
-You might notice a pop or click when opening or closing, your jaw drifting to one side, or tightness when chewing.
-While clicking is not always serious, it can be a sign that your bite or jaw mechanics need evaluation.
-Orthodontic treatment may be one part of improving how your teeth and bite align.
+Jaw shifting or clicking can happen when the jaw joint, known as the temporomandibular joint or TMJ, and the way your teeth fit together are not working smoothly.
+You might notice a pop or click when opening or closing your mouth, your jaw drifting to one side as it opens, or tightness and fatigue when chewing.

 Biting Cheeks or Frequent Chipping

-Biting your cheeks often or experiencing frequent tooth chipping can be a sign that your teeth are not lining up in a balanced way.
-When certain teeth stick out, overlap, or hit first, it is easier to catch the inside of your cheek while chewing or to place extra force on specific teeth.
-Orthodontic treatment can help align the teeth and improve the bite so chewing feels more comfortable and teeth are better protected.
+Biting your cheeks often or experiencing repeated tooth chipping can be a sign that your teeth are not coming together in a balanced way.
+When certain teeth stick out, overlap, or make contact before the others, it is easier to catch the inside of your cheek while chewing or to concentrate too much force on specific teeth.

 Protruding Teeth